Armenian Catholic Churches, Istanbul

 • Alice was baptized December 27, 1914 in Surp Savour.

-On a trip to Istanbul in 2005, Eileen and Ron Claveloux tried, without success, to locate the three churches connected to the Azarian family.
-However, Eileen did bring back a map that has helped me to specifically locate the church of St Savior.
-The map was also helpful in narrowing down the locations of the two other churches in question.
+On a trip to Istanbul in 2005 Eileen and Ron Claveloux tried to locate the three churches connected to the Azarian family.
+They did not find the churches, however, Eileen brought back a map that helped me to specifically locate the church of St Savior.
+The map was also helpful in narrowing down the locations of the two other churches.

-In the meantime I got a book (alas, in French) which is about the Armenian Catholic Churches in Istanbul.
+In the meantime I bought L'Eglise Armenienne Catholique en Turqui (alas, in French which I cannot read) about the Armenian Catholic Churches in Istanbul.
 While it does not contain any addresses it did enable me to determine the various "names" of St. Savior, St. John Chrisostomus and Holy Trinity in French and Turkish and this facilitated finding listings for them on the Internet.

 In May 2008 Tom and I visited Turkey for a week.
 We spent five days in Istanbul and we could not have had a more fabulous adventure.
 We were blessed to have the Çapan brothers, Levon and Koko as our guides and translators.
 Levon is a colleague of my husband, Tom.
 His brother Koko is a funeral director in Istanbul.
 Koko's place of business is, in fact, right next door to the church of Surp Hovan Vosgeperan.
 Not only did they take us around to the three churches that were connected to the Azarians, but they took us to the Armenian Catholic Cemetery in Sisli and showed us the Azarian mausoleum and the Pirkinik plot.
 (Having a funeral director as your guide to a cemetery helps a lot.)
 In addition, Koko and Levon arranged an audience with the Armenian Catholic Archbishop, Hovhannes Çolakyan, at the Catholic Armenian Patriarch Building.

-We were able to visit the interiors of Surp Hisus Pirgic and Surp Hovan Vosgeperan, but it appears that Surp Yerrortutyun has been closed for some time.
+We were able to visit the interiors of Surp Hisus Pirgic (Holy Savior) and Surp Hovan Vosgeperan (Saint John Chrypostoma), but it appears that Surp Yerrortutyun (Holy Trinity) has been closed for some time.

 Foreign missionaries in Turkey and Iran tried to convert members of the Apostolic Church to Roman Catholicism as early as 1630.
 One of the areas where they had some success in these conversion attempts was in Sivas.
 However, the Armenian Catholic church was not recognized until 1830 when Sultan Mahmed II issued a "firman" (royal decree) on January 6, declaring the Catholic Armenians a separate "millet" (a non-Muslim group or community in Turkey organized under a religious head of its own who exercises civil functions of importance [Webster]).